awslabs/amazon-kinesis-archiver/README.md

 * `approximateArrivalTimestamp` - Long - Timestamp expressed as epoch seconds when the message was recieved by Amazon Kinesis
 * `shardId` - String - the Shard ID from which the message was received

+If you specify that the archive mode is `ALL`, then the table has a Partition/Sort key of `partitionKey/sequenceNumber`.
+If you instead specify `LATEST`, then the table will just have Partition key of `partitionKey`, and only the latest `sequenceNumber` will be stored (using a [DynamoDB Conditional Write](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.ConditionalUpdate)).

 ## Automatically expiring data

-The Kinesis Archiver has the ability to automatically remove data from the Stream Archive using the [DynamoDB Time To Live (TTL)](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) feature.
+The Kinesis Archiver has the ability to automatically remove data from the Stream Archive using the [DynamoDB Time To Live (TTL)](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) feature, and is probably a good idea to use if you select archive mode `ALL`.
 When used, it will automatically delete data from DynamoDB based on table attribute:

 * `expireAfter` - Long - the timestamp expressed as epoch seconds after which the entry in DynamoDB may be expired by the TTL management process